 1. Provide a Shady Haven

-Strollers generally come with some sort of canopy, but these can be lacking when it comes to providing full shade from the sun.
-Invest in a cover that will fit your stroller, protecting your baby from harsh UV rays and keeping them cool.
+Strollers generally come with a canopy, but these can be lacking when it comes to providing full shade from the sun.
+Invest in a sunshade designed for strollers to protect your baby from harsh UV rays and keep them cool.

-These types of covers can shield your little one from up to 99 percent of the sun’s harmful UVA and UVB rays.
-This is important as sunburn is often thought to lead to a greater risk of skin cancer later in life (source).
+These covers can shield your little one from up to 99% of the sun’s harmful UVA and UVB rays.
+This is important as sunburn can lead to a greater risk of skin cancer later in life (1).

-Many of these covers are made from a material that is lightweight, letting air get to your child.
+Many of these covers are made from a lightweight material, letting air get to your child.

-The extended coverage of these canopies, like this one from Summer Infant, makes sure no sun gets in, no matter what time of day.
+The extended coverage of these covers or canopies, like this one from Summer Infant, ensures no sun gets in, no matter the time of day.
 They are generally suitable for most brands of strollers and are quick and easy to attach.

 Don’t be tempted to use a blanket, even a muslin one, draped over the stroller to provide shade.
 This can be dangerous as the temperature inside the stroller will rise.